Joe Thomas (offensive tackle): 2017

 In 2017, Thomas revealed that he had been experiencing early stage memory loss, but that he would not allow it to affect his career.

 On September 17, 2017, Thomas played his 10,000th consecutive NFL snap, having never missed a play.
 He is the first player to reach the milestone in NFL history.
-Thomas' iron man consecutive snap streak ended at 10,363 in Week #7 on October 22, 2017, when he injured his triceps while blocking the Tennessee Titans' Brian Orakpo.
+Thomas' iron man consecutive snap streak ended at 10,363 in Week 7 on October 22, 2017, when he injured his triceps while blocking the Tennessee Titans' Brian Orakpo.
 The next day, it was revealed that he suffered a torn triceps in his left arm, which prematurely ended his 2017 season as he was placed on injured reserve.
 On November 4, the Browns gave Thomas a raise in pay.

 On March 14, 2018, Thomas announced his retirement from the NFL.

 Legacy

 In 2019, Thomas was named to the College Football Hall of Fame.

 Despite retiring with a career record of 48 wins, 128 losses, and no playoff appearances, Thomas provided a bright spot on the often struggling Cleveland Browns, playing 10,363 consecutive snaps (the longest streak since snap counts were first recorded in 1999), being voted to ten Pro Bowls, six first-team All-Pro selections, and two second-team All-Pro selections during his 11 seasons.
 He has widely been regarded as one of the greatest offensive linemen in NFL history, particularly noted as one of the best left tackles.
 In April 2020, Thomas was named to the NFL 2010s All-Decade team.
 Noted for his durability, quickness, and athleticism at left tackle, many attribute his legendary pass blocking skills to his unorthodox style, utilizing a "shot put" method to kick off the line.
 Of 6,680 pass blocking attempts, Thomas allowed only 30 sacks during his career.
 He was also known for rarely committing holding penalties.
-Thomas is the only offensive lineman in NFL history to be voted to ten consecutive Pro Bowls.
 He was chosen on NFL.com as the 7th greatest offensive tackle of all time, as well as the third greatest Cleveland Brown of all time.
 He became eligible for the Hall of Fame in 2023 and was inducted that year.